arvados/rnaseq-cwl-training/lesson1/lesson1.md

 As of this writing, the `subread` package that provides `featureCounts` is not available in bio-cwl-tools (and if it has been added since writing this, let's pretend that it isn't there.)
-We will dive into how to write a CWL wrapper for a command line tool in lesson 2.
+We will go over how to write a CWL wrapper for a command line tool in lesson 3.
 For now, we will leave off the final step.

 ### 7. Workflow Outputs